top of page

 Young Ballet, Young Jazz and Tap

-Kyra is very excited to be teaching Ballet, Jazz, and Tap at SSD.
+Kyra is very excited to be teaching Ballet, Jazz, and Tap at SSD and the students LOVE her.

 Welcome back Kyra!